Scammell Lorries: Leyland Group subsidiary

 With active encouragement from Walter Batstone, then transport engineering boss at British Road Services, Scammell quickly developed a two-axle model, powered initially by a Rolls-Royce Eagle six-cylinder diesel engine, rated at 220 or 280 bhp, depending on customers' preferences.
 This new model appeared at the November 1969 Scottish Motor Show at Kelvin Hall.

 Scammell went on to develop a heavy haulage model, the Samson, basically a four-axle 8x4 Crusader.
 It sold in limited numbers in a specialised market sector.

 The 1970s started with a reorganisation of the Leyland Group, with heavy haul after the closure of the old Thornycroft works in 1972 concentrated on the newly named Scammell Motors site at Watford.
 The Thornycroft 6x4 Nubian heavy dumptruck was the first transfer inwards, regularly adapted for the military, followed by the lighter LD55 6x4 dumptruck.

 In the late 1970s, the Contractor Mk2 was developed, together with the Scammell Commander tank transporter for the British Army.
 Fitted with the Rolls-Royce CV12TCE 26-litre, 48-valve dual-turbocharged 625 hp intercooled V12 diesel engine, semi-automatic gearbox and Scammell 40-ton bogie, it was plated at 100 ton+ GTW.
 Because it was intended as part of the strategy to defend West Germany's eastern Iron Curtain border against tank attack, it was designed to achieve the same acceleration and braking performances as a contemporary commercial 32 tractor.
 Both tractors were brought into production within the newly built "moving line" construction shop, which gave Scammell a modern state-of-the-art factory.
 The Commander fleet came into operation in 1983.

 In the late 1970s, Leyland Group decided to develop two new tractors: the overseas bonneted Landtrain; the UK forward control Roadtrain.
 Scammell was contracted to develop the Landtrain, which used the same cab and bonnet as the Commander replacement, the S24.
 Equipped with Cummins NT 350 or 400 engine, the S24 could be specified from 40 tonnes GVW to more than 200 tonnes GTW.
-Scammell also gained the contract to develop and build the eight-wheeled version of the Roadtrain, the Constructor8.
+Scammell also gained the contract to develop and build the eight-wheeled version of the Roadtrain called the Constructor 8 model.
 This also allowed Scammell to develop and produce the complementary S26 range of heavy-haul 4x2, 6x2 and 6x4 tractors, which was a parts-bin build from the Roadtrain and 24 components.